-For almost any configuration of spins and mass ratio, the emission pattern of the gravitational wave is anisotropic, leading to a gravitational recoil (Campanelli et al., 2007, González et al., 2007, Lousto and Zlochower, 2011b).
+For almost any configuration of spins and mass ratio, the emission pattern of the gravitational wave is anisotropic, leading to a gravitational recoil (Campanelli et al., 2007, González et al., 2007 and Lousto and Zlochower, 2011a).

-Numerical studies show that initially nonspinning black holes or binaries with spins aligned with the orbital angular momentum are recoiling with a velocity below about 200 km/s.
-By contrast, the recoil is dramatically larger, up to approximately 5000 km/s, for binaries of comparable mass and black holes with large spins in peculiar non-aligned configurations (Lousto and Zlochower, 2011a).
-Thus, unexpectedly, spins (regulated by coalescence and accretion) affect the retention fraction of black holes in galactic halos, and this has consequences on the overall evolution of black holes in galaxies (Kesden et al., 2010, Schnittman, 2007, Schnittman and Buonanno, 2007, Volonteri et al., 2010).
+Numerical studies show that nonspinning binaries recoil with a velocity below about 200 km/s, whereas binaries with individual black hole spins aligned with the orbital angular momentum can reach recoil velocities up to 500 km/s.
+By contrast, the recoil is dramatically larger, up to approximately 5000 km/s, for binaries of comparable mass and black holes with large spins in peculiar non-aligned configurations (Lousto and Zlochower, 2011b).
+Thus, unexpectedly, spins (regulated by coalescence and accretion) affect the retention fraction of black holes in galactic halos, and this has consequences on the overall evolution of black holes in galaxies (Volonteri et al., 2010, Schnittman, 2007, Schnittman and Buonanno, 2007 and Kesden et al., 2010).

-Spins and black hole accretion
+4.8.2 Spins and black hole accretion

 The evolution of mass and spin of astrophysical black holes are strongly correlated, also when considering accretion.
-Spins determine directly the radiative efficiency $\varepsilon(a{\bullet})$ , and so the rate at which mass is increasing.
-In radiatively efficient accretion discs (Shakura and Sunyaev, 1973) $\varepsilon$ varies from 0.057 (for $a{\bullet} = 0$ ) to 0.151 (for $a{\bullet} = 0.9$ ) and 0.43 (for $a{\bullet} = 1$ ).
+Spins determine directly the radiative efficiency $\varepsilon(a{\bullet})$, and so the rate at which mass is increasing.
+In radiatively efficient accretion discs (Shakura and Sunyaev, 1973) ε varies from 0.057 (for $a{\bullet} = 0$) to 0.151 (for $a{\bullet} = 0.9$) and 0.43 (for $a{\bullet} = 1$).
 Accretion on the other hand determines black hole spins since matter carries with it angular momentum (the angular momentum at the innermost stable circular orbit of a Kerr black hole).
-A non-rotating black hole is spun-up to $a{\bullet} = 1$ after increasing its mass by a factor $\sqrt{6}$ , for prograde accretion (Bardeen, 1970).
-Conversely, a maximally rotating black hole is spun-down by retrograde accretion to $a{\bullet} \sim 0$ , after growing by a factor $\sqrt{3/2}$ .
+A non-rotating black hole is spun-up to $a{\bullet} = 1$ after increasing its mass by a factor $\sqrt{6}$, for prograde accretion (Bardeen, 1970).
+Conversely, a maximally rotating black hole is spun-down by retrograde accretion to $a{\bullet} \sim 0$, after growing by a factor $\sqrt{3/2}$.

 Accretion imposes limits on the black hole spin.
-Gas accretion from a geometrically thin disc limits the black-hole spin to $a{\bullet}^{acc} = 0.9980 \pm 0.0002$ , as photons emitted by the disc and with angular momentum anti-parallel to the black hole spin are preferentially captured, having a larger cross section, limiting its rotation (Thorne, 1974).
-The inclusion of a jet, as studied in magneto-electrodynamic simulations, reduces this limit to $a{\bullet}^{jet} \simeq 0.93$ (Gammie et al., 2004), and changes in the accretion geometry produce a similar effect (Popham and Gammie, 1998).
+Gas accretion from a geometrically thin disc limits the black-hole spin to $a{\bullet}^{acc} = 0.9980 \pm 0.0002$, as photons emitted by the disc and with angular momentum anti-parallel to the black hole spin are preferentially captured, having a larger cross section, limiting its rotation (Thorne, 1974).

+The inclusion of a jet, as studied in magneto-electrodynamic simulations, reduces this limit to $a{\bullet}^{\text{jet}} \simeq 0.93$ (Gammie et al., 2004), and changes in the accretion geometry produce a similar effect (Popham and Gammie, 1998).